 Changes to the AOP:

-AOP plans may need to be amended as circumstances in applicant communities change, and as the Initiative evolves along with the planning and implementation of the ASETS.
+AOP plans may need to be amended as circumstances in applicant communities change, and as the Initiative evolves along with the planning and implementation of the ISET.

-All amendments to the AOP will be reported to MKO ASETS.
+All amendments to the AOP will be reported to MKO ISET.
 Substantive changes require approval for funding prior to the delivery of training and the changes required a revised AOP.

 Other minor changes can be captured in monthly/quarterly reports.